efguydan/iStudy/README.md

 - The ViewModel survives configuration changes and provides a safe space to save data used by the fragment or activity.
 This was particularly used in the lesson fragment where the exoplayer instance is hosted in the viewmodel in order to survive configuration changes and keeps a smooth streaming experience.
 - The ViewModel, out of the box supports Reactive Programming.
 The ViewModel doesn't have to be aware of the View.
 It only exposes observables which the view can subscribe to and transform into UI for the user.
 This leads to lesser coupling of components.

+The application consists of a single activity housing multiple fragments with navigation component used to define destinations and actions.
+Navigation Component also provides safe args which eases passing data into fragments in a null-safe way.

+Dagger was also used for providing dependencies for different components in the project.
+This helps greatly in managing

 ## Code Formatting

 Code Formatting is done with the gradle spotless plugin, using [ktlint](https://github.com/pinterest/ktlint) as the linter.
 Other settings for the plugin can be configured in [spotless.gradle](spotless.gradle).
 To format code, run

 ```gradle